Smith Reynolds Airport: Piedmont Airlines

 Piedmont Airlines (1948-1989) was based at the airport.
 Predecessor Camel City Flying Services had become Piedmont Aviation, Inc. in 1940 and spent the 1940s building a base in flight training and airline sales.
 The company grew to over 80 employees by 1947 when the federal Civil Aeronautics Board (CAB) awarded Piedmont Airlines a temporary certificate for regional air service.
 The company split into two divisions to continue to operate the fixed base operations (FBO) services and also operate four scheduled passenger feeder line routes extending from Wilmington, NC to Cincinnati, Ohio, serving twenty-two airports with one of three of the original DC-3s affectionately known as the Pacemakers.
-According to the airline's July 1, 1948 system timetable, Piedmont was operating nonstop service from the airport to both Bristol, TN and nearby Greensboro-High Point, NC as well as direct, no change of plane service to Cincinnati, Lexington, Raleigh-Durham, Goldsboro, NC, New Bern, NC, Morehead City-Beaufort, NC and Wilmington, NC with all flights on Douglas DC-3s.
-The route between Winston-Salem and Greensboro-High Point was the shortest commercial flight in the U.S. at 16 miles.
+According to the airline's July 1, 1948 system timetable, Piedmont was operating nonstop service from the airport to both Bristol, Tennessee, and nearby Greensboro-High Point, North Carolina, as well as direct, no change of plane service to Cincinnati; Lexington; Raleigh-Durham; Goldsboro, North Carolina; New Bern, North Carolina; Morehead City-Beaufort, North Carolina; and Wilmington, North Carolina, with all flights on Douglas DC-3s.
+The route between Winston-Salem and Greensboro-High Point was the shortest commercial flight in the U.S. at sixteen miles.